shuowang26/shuowang26.github.io/_pages/about.md

 Previously, I worked as a Research Associate at [Data Science Institute](https://www.imperial.ac.uk/data-science/), Imperial College London (2019-2021) and [Centre for Mathematical Sciences](https://www.cmih.maths.cam.ac.uk/), University of Cambridge (2018-2019).
 I received my PhD in Radiology from [University of Cambridge](https://www.cam.ac.uk/) (2018) and BSc in Theoretical and Applied Mechanics from [Fudan University](https://www.fudan.edu.cn/main.htm) (2014).

 # Research Interests
-We focuses on the intersection of healthcare big data and mechanistic modeling of biological systems.
-In particular, I am interested in developing efficient algorithms for real-world clinical applications and large-scale population studies.
+My research focuses on the intersection of healthcare big data and mechanistic modeling of biological systems.
+In particular, I am interested in developing efficient algorithms for real-world clinical applications and large-scale population digital twins.
+A core focus of my work is translating cutting-edge AI methodologies into practical tools that advance our understanding of human physiology and ultimately, improve patient care.

 **Keywords**: AI for Multi-Modal Medicine (AIM³), Medical Image Analysis, Biomechanics